supernnova/SuperNNova/docs/configuration/index.rst

---source_data             str         Data source: photometry or salt --no_overwrite            bool        If True, overwrite preprocessed dir when creating database --data_fraction           float       Fraction of data to use
+--source_data             str         Data source: photometry or salt --no_overwrite            bool        If True, overwrite preprocessed dir when creating database --data_fraction           float       Fraction of data to use --override_source_data    str         Change the source data (use saltfit or photometry)
 ======================  ============  ==================================================================

 Training parameters